Finland is an active Member in several European organisations

 The membership in the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT) allows us the real time receiving of weather and climate-related satellite data, images and products– 24 hours a day.
 It also gives us the possibility to participate in its several research programmes.
 The FMI is hosting the Ozone research programme.

 EUMETSAT is an international organisation and was founded in 1986.
 Finland has been a member since the beginning.
-The decision-making body of EUMETSAT is the Council, which is composed of delegates from the Member States.
-Prof. Petteri Taalas, Director General of FMI is the Chair of the Council and Ms Pirkko Pylkkö, FMI, the Chair of the Scientific and Technical Group.
+The decision-making body of the Organization is the Council, which is composed of delegates from the Member States and meets twice a year.
+The Director General of FMI is a Member of the Council and Finland is also represented in all the Advisory Groups

 COST is an intergovernmental framework for European Cooperation in Science and Technology, allowing the coordination of nationally-funded research on a European level.
 COST contributes to reducing the fragmentation in European research investments and opening the European Research Area to cooperation worldwide.

 The goal of COST is to ensure that Europe holds a strong position in the field of scientific and technical research for peaceful purposes, by increasing European cooperation and interaction in this field.
 This research initiative makes it possible for the various national facilities, institutes, universities and private industry to work jointly on a wide range of Research and Development (R&D) activities.